Sablednah/MobHealth/README.md

 	/MobHealth toggle [player]
 Toggle notifications. [player] is ignored via chat and mandatory via the console.

 ### Permissions

+	MobHealth.*
+Wildcard for all ModHealth permissions.

 	MobHealth.show
 If usePermissions is true then only players with this node with see damage messages.

-	MobHealth.commands
-Only players with this can use the reload and toggle commands.

-	MobHealth.*
-Wildcard for all ModHealth permissions.
+	MobHealth.command.*
+Give player all MobHealth commands (and all future commands).
+MobHealth.commands also works for this to allow legacy compatibility.

+	MobHealth.command.toggle
+Give player MobHealth toggle command.

+	MobHealth.command.reload
+Give player MobHealth reload command.

 ### Changelog

+3.0:  Permissions rewrite.

-2.5:  New bukkit event format.
+2.5:  New Bukkit event format.
       Support for Likeaboss Boss entities.

 2.4:  "eleven" message trigger changed to trigger list in lang.yml.
 You can now have your own silly phrase trigger whenever you want!